San Mateo, California

 Schools (San Mateo-Foster City SD + San Mateo Union HSD)

-San Mateo-Foster City School District (SMFCSD, K-8) serves 9,926 students; PublicSchoolReview state rank #296 of 1,908 (top 16%)ranked the most diverse K-8 district in San Mateo County.
+San Mateo-Foster City School District (SMFCSD, K-8) serves 9,926 students; PublicSchoolReview state rank #296 of 1,908 (top 16%).
 San Mateo Union High School District (SMUHSD) handles 9-12 with five comprehensive high schools: Aragon HS (U.S. News #87 California, top 7%), Mills HS (#202 California), San Mateo HS (#369 California), Hillsdale HS (#424 California), and Burlingame HS (in Burlingame).
 Aragon is the district's flagship by academic ranking and graduation rate.

 The 9-12 attendance zone is the highest-leverage school variable in San Mateo buying.
 Aragon High serves a specific west-central catchment (Aragon, Baywood Park, parts of Beresford); Hillsdale serves the southeast (Hillsdale Mall area, parts of Shoreview); San Mateo HS serves central downtown and parts of Hayward Park; Burlingame HS reaches some north-side San Mateo addresses near the Burlingame border.
-The Aragon attendance area carries a $200K to $500K premium per comparable single-family on the strength of the U.S. News #87 California ranking.
+Attendance assignment is set by parcel and third-party rankings differ by school, so verify the exact Aragon High assignment with the SMUHSD registrar before an offer.

 Typical assignment by sub-area